lorrainescanlon/scramble-ed/README.md

 This website was created to demonstrate my ability to develop a command-line  application using Python.

 Scramble Ed is an interactive terminal based word guessing game.
-The user tries to unscramble the Ed Sheeran song title before they run out of time or use up their lives.
+The user tries to unscramble an Ed Sheeran song title before they run out of time or use up their lives.

 ### A live demo of the website can be found [here](https://scramble-ed-298bb66f3eff.herokuapp.com/)